Kaboudouo/COMP249-Assignments/SnakesnLadders/README.md

-# Repo
+# Assignment 0

-Containing a game of Snakes and Ladders in Java, for a school assignment.
+Console game of Snakes and Ladders in Java.